 (I need help from AI experts, bone riggers and C# coders)

 Memories With Maya is a “low-level” sci-fi book, i.e the science is so hard – it can be implemented within the next few years.

 A special thanks to METAIO for furthering AR.
-A nod in acknowledgement to Amire, who got me interested all those years ago.
+A nod of acknowledgement to Amire, who got me interested in AR all those years ago.